smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

   * Respond to each of the `IsReady` RPCs
   * Register for the notifications it would like to receive

-  The above steps should only once per each life cycle of SDL Core
+The above steps should only occur once per life cycle of SDL Core

 !!!